Beware of false facts!

 Many candidates supplement their lack of education and qualifications with a hint or simply false information.
 The exaggerations in the information on the quality of the foreign language skills of the candidates almost apply as a cavalierdelikt.

-It is becoming increasingly common for entire university degrees, or even study programs, to be invented, including fake diploma documents.
+It is becoming increasingly common for entire university degrees or even degree programs including fake diploma documents to be invented.
 The training level is for many highly qualified positions z.
-In the fields of medicine, law, engineering, for example, an essential aspect and a "must-have" in the application process.
+In the fields of medicine, law, engineering an essential aspect and a "must-have" in the application process.
 At this point, it simply seems advisable to follow no application if there is no qualification.

 4. To compensate for gaps in the CV